4 Things to Consider Before DPS SchoolChoice

 - Have you visited your top-choice schools?

 It’s no surprise that the best way to get a know a place is by experiencing it, not reading about it.
 While school websites can give you a peek into requirements, schedules, and offerings, visiting a school can give you all of that- and a look into the possible experience your child will have at the school.
 And ultimately, school culture and community can be equally important as academics for your child’s school experience.
-At DSST, we offer both tours and open houses (Interested?
-Sign up here!) which are great opportunities to see our campuses and ask questions of our students and staff.
+At DSST, we offer open houses, which are great opportunities to see our campuses and ask questions of our students and staff.

 - Are you in your top school’s enrollment zone?